 6. Enjoy Personal Karaoke

-Before starting your trip, create your driving playlist on
+Before starting your trip, create your driving playlist on a music streaming app and sing along while you drive.
+Try to pick catchy, upbeat music.

 7. Try Podcasts and Audiobooks